Pepeu Gomes: Biography

 After recording the first album of Novos Baianos, Gomes deeply studied the rhythms of many kinds of Brazilian music including samba, frevo, choro, and maracatu; he also learned to play bandolim.
 In 1971 alongside his work in the Novos Baianos, Gomes substituted for Lanny Gordin on the "Fa-Tal" tour by Gal Costa, which resulted in the release of a double album of the same name where Gomes plays on most of the tracks.
 Gomes began his solo career in 1978 recording his first solo album Geração do Som.
-During this phase, he played with Gilberto Gil in the Montreux Jazz Festival in Switzerland which also recorded on the album Gil ao Vivo em Montreux.
+During this phase, he played with Gilberto Gil in the Montreux Jazz Festival in Switzerland which was recorded on the album Gil ao Vivo em Montreux.
 In 1979, Gomez released his second album, Na Terra a Mais de Mil, marking his debut as a singer.
 The album sold many copies and contained the hit, "Meu Coração".
 In 1980, he followed his praised performance from 1978 and returned to the Montreux Jazz Festival for an individual performance.
 This performance was recorded and released as an album under the name, Pepeu Gomes Ao Vivo.
-In the same year he released the song "O Mal é o Que Sai Pela Boca do Homem" which also featured Baby Consuelo and Galvão.
+In the same year he released the song "O Mal É o Que Sai da Boca do Homem" which also featured Baby Consuelo and Galvão.
 This song generated substantial controversy due to the verse "Você pode fumar baseado".
 Gomes released his album titled, Pepeu Gomes, in 1981 which earned him his first gold album, and praise for his execution of the track, "Eu também quero beijar".
 He followed this album with Um Raio Laser in 1982.
 He began recording in the United States with his 1982 album Masculino e Feminino.
 Recording in the U.S. introduced him to the composer Ronnie Foster and musicians such as Paulinho da Costa, Jerry Hey, Garry Grant, Airto Moreira, and John Robinson.
 In 1985, Gomes released the album Energia Positiva and was invited to participate in Rock in Rio.
-Even though he was met with a hostile reception from Brazilian artists, Gomes was applauded and succeeded in winning them over.
-Gomes considers Rock in Rio to be one of the best moments of his career and after the show was greeted by John Sykes, the guitarist of Whitesnake.
+Even though he was met with a hostile reception from the public towards Brazilian artists, Gomes was applauded and succeeded in winning them over.
+Gomes considers Rock in Rio to be one of the best moments of his career and after the show he was praised by John Sykes, the guitarist of Whitesnake.